-- a) World Ranking events under the IJF Jurisdiction and Continental Championships, regardless of the number of participants in a weight category, the following formats may be used: Straight elimination with a quarterfinal (last 8 competitors) repechage at the World Championships, Grand Slam, Grand Prix, Continental Cups, Veteran, Continental Championships. - b) For other Shiai events taking place in Canada, the following formats may be used: - 1.
-For weight categories with eight (8) or more entrants: - ${\bf 1.1.}$ Double repechage system international events under IJF jurisdiction other than the World ranking events. - 1.2.
-Modified double elimination system used at the Senior; U21; U18; U16 and U14 National Championships. - 1.3.
+a) World Ranking events under the IJF Jurisdiction and Continental Championships, regardless of the number of participants in a weight category, the following formats may be used:

+Straight elimination with a quarterfinal (last 8 competitors) repechage at the World Championships, Grand Slam, Grand Prix, Continental Cups, Veteran, Continental Championships.

+- b) For other Shiai events taking place in Canada, the following formats may be used: - 1.
+For weight categories with eight (8) or more entrants: - 1.1.
+Double repechage system international events under IJF jurisdiction other than the World ranking events.

+1.2.
+Modified double elimination system - used at the Senior; U21; U18; U16 and U14 National Championships and A sanctioned events

+- 1.3.
 True double elimination system. - 1.4.
-Multiple pool elimination systems - 1.5 Direct elimination with quarter final repechage at National Invitational events only. - 2.
-Weight categories fielding seven (7) or fewer entrants: - 2.1.
-Two (2) pool system for six (6) and seven (7) entrants used at all National Championships. - 2.2.
-One pool system (Round Robin) for five (5) and fewer entrants used at all National Championships. - 2.3.
-Modified double elimination. - 2.4.
+Multiple pool elimination systems

+1.5 Direct elimination with quarter final repechage at National Invitational events only.

+2. Weight categories fielding seven (7) or fewer entrants:

+2.1.
+Two (2) pool system for six (6) and seven (7) entrants - used at all National Championships and A sanctioned events.

+2.2.
+One pool system (Round Robin) for five (5) and fewer entrants - used at all National Championships and A sanctioned events.

+2.3.
+Modified double elimination.

+- 2.4.
 True double elimination. - 2.5 Direct elimination with quarter final repechage at National Invitational events only. - c) For kata events taking place in Canada a random draw of presentation order is made for each division.